 To test whether the method of administration matters for TB, Flynn and colleagues separated their colony of monkeys into six groups: unvaccinated, standard human injection, stronger dose but same injection route, mist, injection plus mist, and finally, the stronger dose of BCG delivered as a single shot directly into the vein.

 Six months later, the researchers exposed the animals to TB and monitored them for signs of infection.

 Monkeys are extremely susceptible to TB.
 All of the animals who received the standard human dose had persistent lung inflammation, and the average amount of TB bacteria in their lungs was only slightly less than in the monkeys who received no vaccine at all.
 The other injected and inhaled vaccines offered similarly modest TB protection.

 The intravenous vaccine, on the other hand, offered nearly full protection.
 There was virtually no TB bacteria in the lungs of these animals, and only one monkey in this group developed lung inflammation.

-“The reason the intravenous route is so effective,” Flynn explained, “is that the vaccine travels quickly through the bloodstream to the lungs, the lymph nodes and the spleen, and it primes the T cells before it gets killed.”
+“The reason the intravenous route is so effective,” Flynn explained, “is that the vaccine travels quickly through the bloodstream to the lungs, the lymph nodes, and the spleen, and it primes the T cells before it gets killed.”

 Flynn’s team found BCG and activated T cells in the lungs of all the intravenously vaccinated animals.
-Among the other groups, BCG was undetectable in the lung tissue and T cell responses were relatively meagre.
+Among the other groups, BCG was undetectable in the lung tissue and T cell responses were relatively meager.